-The purpose of the practical training component is to provide students with an opportunity to relate their theoretical knowledge pertaining to their Honors degree programs with its application in the real work setting.
-In order to achieve this objective, the students are placed at public or private sector institutes related to the subject.
+The purpose of the Practical Training component is to provide students with an opportunity to relate their theoretical knowledge pertaining to their Honours degree programs with its application in the real work setting.
+In order to achieve this objective, students are placed at public or private sector institutes related to the subject.
 The Practical Training Unit (PTU) of the Faculty will attempt to find a suitable institute for each student to get a practical training for a period of four months.
-Students also have option to arrange an accepted institute to obtain their training (The institute that the student himself/herself selected should be accepted by the PTU).
-The students should undergo the training under the supervision of a senior officer (Training Supervisor) of the institute in which the student is undergoing training.
+Students also have the option to arrange an accepted institute to obtain their training (the institute that the student himself/herself selected should be accepted by the PTU).
+Students should undergo the training under the supervision of a senior officer (Training Supervisor) of the institute in which the student undergoes training.
 Further, an Academic Supervisor will also be appointed by the Faculty to review the progress.

 Students should fulfill two requirements; a.
 The completion of the Training Record Book provided by PTU and b.
-Preparation of the Independent Training Research Report according to the guide line provided by the PTU in order to complete the practical training component.
+Preparation of the Independent Training Research Report according to the guideline provided by the PTU in order to complete the practical training component.

-In case a suitable place for training will not be found, student should do the dissertation.
+In case a suitable placement for training could not be found, students should opt for the dissertation.

-Bachelor of Arts Honors in German, BAHons (German)
+Bachelor of Arts Honours in German, BA Hons (German)

-The Honors Degree program in German conducted by the Department of Languages seeks to produce scholars, innovators, leaders and global citizen in the following manner.
+The Honours Degree program in German conducted by the Department of Languages seeks to produce scholars, innovators, leaders and global citizen in the following manner.